Difficult trek connecting some of the most remote parts of Caucasus.

 Follow the road for another mile along the Zeskhura river, until you cross its smaller left tributary.
 Some 100 meters behind it is a meadow with ruined shepherds huts

 to the right bank of the Zeskhura river, you have gone too far and need to return.
 On the way back you will spot these huts easily.

 Follow the small trail heading past shepherd huts.
 At first, it's well visible (used by cows) but as the ascent becomes steeper, it will gradually disappear

 and you will have to fight your way through vegetation.
-There is also recent car path, but it doesn't lead to the pass - if you followed it, you would end up too far to the north.
+There is also recent dirt track, but it doesn't lead to the pass - if you followed it, you would end up too far to the north.

 Eventually, you may find a small stream and follow it to the southeast - if you don't, just keep climbing up in

-its original direction, towards the lowest part of the ridge over you and you will eventually make it to the Lapuri pass at the elevation of 2500m.
+its original direction, towards the lowest part of the ridge over you and you will eventually make it to the Lapuri pass at the elevation of 2500m (from 2018, there is also a steel cable to help you with the ascent).

 Of course, this is easier said than done.
 Of all hikers I spoke to, only one was able to hit the pass directly.
 The others (no matter from which direction they came) reached the top of the ridge

 too far to the north.

 From the pass, descent to the southeast to the unnamed right tributary of Tskhenistskali river - this section is very steep, as the rains in the past years have changed a path into the deep ditch.

-Also be aware that there are numerous bears living in the valley so take all standard measures to avoid the encounter with them.
+Also be aware that there are several bears living in the valley so take all standard measures to avoid any encounter.

 Day 2: Tskhenistskali river - Sasvanostba lakes distance 11.5km, 358m and 1565m

 In the morning, cross the nameless right tributary and walk upstream along the right bank of Tskhenistskali river.
 After some 4 km of slow ascent,